hea13r/biblething/README.md

 It requires importing request and json.

-It will output a file wherever it is run.
+It is meant to be run from a command line and will output a file wherever it is run.